The Short Stack

 Are we learning — or just repeating?

 Retrospectives have a reputation problem.
-They are often treated as a formality — a box to check at the end of a quarter or Objective and Key Results (OKR) cycle before everyone moves on to the next one.
-Done poorly, they're a venting session, done well, they are one of the most powerful tools a team has.
+They are often treated as a formality — a box to check at the end of a quarter or OKR cycle before everyone moves on to the next one.
+Done poorly, they're a venting session.
+Done well, they are one of the most powerful tools a team has.

 For transformation teams, learning is the work.
-You are, by definition, operating in territory that has not been fully mapped.
+You are, by definition, operating without a complete map of what lies ahead.
 Every iteration is data.
 Every missed KR is a signal.
-The teams that compound their learning — that actually change how they work, not just what they are working on — are the ones that build something that lasts.
+The teams that change how they work — not just what they are working on — are the ones that build something that lasts.

 Treat retrospectives like a competitive advantage.
 Because they are.